1962 Maintenance grants are introduced for students to cover tuition fees and living expenses.

 Today the word democracy has become so diluted, we have been fed half sense of the meaning and have been coaxed to live unruffled with the ‘freedom’ to vote for our autocrat.
 In my mum’s culture we believe that a King’s number one role is to serve his people.
 So much so in fact that traditionally, when it came to important decision-making the elders of the community would each express their opinion, the leader would be the last to speak and his words would not be those of his own sentiments but rather a collective understanding of what was the best course of action to take based on everyone else’s concerns.
 Perhaps this West African system is too ‘primitive’, or perhaps its just the times, but nowadays it seems that the process has been reversed: the puppet placed on the pulpit is the first to speak and seeks only to find the resonance of their voice in the multitudes.

-I’m not surprised that we find ourselves yet again, protesting to be honest.
+I’m honestly not surprised that we find ourselves, yet again, protesting.
 The slow but steady chops to grants and the inflation of student fees over the years was our warning sign.
 If they could get away with doing it to us, what makes you think they wouldn’t try it with you?
 I also want to say that I in no way intend to undermine the power of protesting and the change that it can bring, but it worries me to see that every time a new legislation is enforced upon us we leave it just a little too late.
 The higher beings in my university have most eloquently stated that they won’t be renegotiating pension cuts, so yes, I agree, protest to show your disagreement and outrage, but also ask yourself, how can we stop it from even progressing outside of the boardroom in the first place.

 Remember, WE are the underbelly of the UK government, without our debts they couldn’t profit from interest, without our employment they couldn’t profit from our taxes, without our existence, the government wouldn’t even be a thing.
 So why do we continue to think that just because someone is elected for the next 5 yrs we can’t demand from them the changes we want to see, we can’t force them to hear our voice?